kuroko-lang/kuroko/README.md

 #   5 6
 ```

-An exception will be raised if a tuple returned by the iterator has the wrong size for unpacking, or if a value returned is not a tuple.
+An exception will be raised if a tuple returned by the iterator has the wrong size for unpacking (`ValueError`), or if a value returned is not a tuple (`TypeError`).

 ### Iterators

 The special method `__iter__` should return an iterator.
 An iterator should be a function which increments an internal state and returns the next value.
-If there are no values remaining, return the iterator itself.
+If there are no values remaining, return the iterator object itself.

+_**Note:** The implementation of iterators in Kuroko differs from Python.
+In Python, iterator objects have a `__next__` method while in Kuroko they are called as functions or using the `__call__` method on instances, which allows iterators to be implemented as simple closures.
+In Python, completed iterators raise an exception called `StopIteration` while Kuroko iterators are expected to return themselves when they are done._

 An example of an iterator is the `range` built-in class, which was previously defined like this: